AadarshaCihe260281/ICT930-SkillTrack/README.md

 ## 1. Project Overview

-SkillTrack is a responsive education and training platform developed using React.
-The system is designed to help learners manage their learning journey by discovering courses, tracking learning progress, following a career roadmap, completing quizzes, and earning achievements.
+SkillTrack is an interactive platform used for educational and training purposes which uses React.
+The tool helps users in managing their learning experience through discovery of courses, tracking of progress in learning, career path, taking quizzes, and acquiring achievements.

-The application provides multiple interactive views including a home page, course catalogue, course details, dashboard, career roadmap, achievements, quiz, certificate, and profile.
+The application allows viewing several interactive pages such as Home, Course Catalogue, Course Details, Dashboard, Career Path, Achievements, Quiz, Certificate, and Profile.

-SkillTrack was developed with a focus on reusable components, client-side navigation, state management, asynchronous data loading, responsive design, accessibility, and an engaging user experience.
+SkillTrack was built using concepts such as reusable components, client-side routing, state management, asynchronous requests, responsiveness, accessibility, and good user experience.

 ## 2. Technology Stack